 Luke got in touch to ask us to lend our expertise on all things concrete repair as we joined him to take a closer look at the current state of the Brent Cross Flyover.

-TFL stressed that they take safety seriously and are hoping to submit a business case later this year to secure funding for the project.
-It must be remembered that concrete does not last forever and concrete delamination is a major issue.
+TFL emphasized their serious commitment to safety and expressed hope to submit a business case later this year to secure funding for the project.

 Do let us know us if we can help you with some of them.

 Contact Structural Repairs for any concrete scanning or concrete delamination repair works.